wso2/docs-is/en/identity-server/7.0.0/docs/quick-starts/react.md

 Visit your app's homepage at [http://localhost:5173](http://localhost:5173).

-!!! tip
+!!!
+Important

-    You need to create a test user in WSO2 Identity Server by following this guide  to tryout login and logout features.
+    You need to create a test user in WSO2 Identity Server by following this [guide](https://wso2.com/asgardeo/docs/guides/users/manage-users/#onboard-a-single-user){:target="_blank"} to tryout login and logout features.

 ## Display logged in user details